-Intelligence not only distinguishes humans and drones apart in combat, but also the control of their actions.
-Due to this, there is a critique that drones can’t replace human soldiers and are therefore at a disadvantage.
-Described as emotionless drones with minds of steel, Tonkens writes, “Human users and commanders of autonomous lethal robotic systems would still be susceptible to their emotions, which may affect how they use robots for their desired ends”.
+Intelligence not only distinguishes humans and drones apart in combat, but the control of their actions also sets them apart.
+Due to this, there is a critique that drones can’t replace human soldiers in the sense that they cannot fulfill the same duties to a similar extent and are therefore at a disadvantage.
+Humans have the ability to rely on instincts and prior experience on battlefields to help them make decisions and reach conclusions.
+On the other hand, drones send data back to drone commanders to do the same.
+The argument is that drones don’t work independently and therefore can’t hold the task of soldiers because they still require an input of commands.
+Furthermore, critics suggest that drone commanders remain susceptible to emotions, which effects have a direct connection to how they use the machines to achieve their ends.

+Refuting School of Thought that Drones are Disadvantaged at Executing Tasks

-This is a valid statement and I believe that emotions still have some effect, but the effect on human commanders controlling the drone is much less than that of a soldier in the scene who has his or her life at risk.
+This is a valid statement and while emotions do have some effect, the effect on human commanders controlling the drone is much less than that of a soldier in the scene who has his or her life at risk.
 In the same manner, drones allow tasks to be completed more efficiently and effectively because they aren’t human, and because of that, don’t have emotions that put limitations on the required task.
 The issue of soldiers having psychological dispositions is well-known and thus, soldiers can commit war crimes, unethical and immoral acts, and suffer from PTSD later in their lives.
 It was found that 20% of United Kingdom forces deployed in Iraq for 9-12 months reported severe alcohol problems and an increase in alcohol consumption for over 3 years.
-Drones aren’t human, don’t have rushes of emotion that drive them to act out of their own will; they are controlled remotely by someone not threatened by the environment around them; they have no need to act out of fear or anger.
+In comparison, 4% of drone pilots screened for a high risk of PTSD according to a study conducted by Air Force School of Aerospace Medicine.
+Like soldiers, drone commanders are human, have emotions, and can be affected by them.
+But unlike soldiers, they are not threatened by the environment around them and have no need to act out of fear or anger.
+Because drone commanders are not as susceptible to certain conditions or floods of emotion, means that drones’ actions aren’t altered by those conditions therefore drones are able to carry out tasks without hesitation.
 In addition, behind the control, commanding officers have other human resources that can help them quickly make decisions.
 This is analogous to a student writing an essay by hand, taking hours with a hand-ache versus a student typing out the essay on a computer in half the amount of time; it’s more efficient, less time-consuming, easier to rectify or edit errors, and less physically straining.

+Opposing School of Thought: The Issue of Casualties